 Maintain Your Blog

 Search engines like to see that your content is up to date.
-They will prioritize sites with fresh content.
+They will prioritize sites with fresh quality content.
 But you don’t want to have to update your entire site every month.

 The good news is that you don’t have to!
 Instead, take advantage of your blog.
 Consistently update it with new posts and insights.